corsairmarks/psionic_ascension_galaxy_species/mod/README.md

 ### Recommended Companion Mods

+* [Assimilate All the Pops](https://steamcommunity.com/sharedfiles/filedetails/?id=2908463208) allows empires to have multiple assimilation types, and thus cybernetic species can also gain psionic traits
-[Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains much of my assimilation enhancements, _including_ allowing species to be both Psionic and Cybernetic.
+* [Deassimilate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) contains much of my assimilation enhancements, required for Assimilate All the Pops

 ### When to Install